amkhrjee/resources/books.md

 - **Project Hail Mary** by Andy Weir.
 One of my favorite science fictions of all time.
 They're even making a movie out of it!
 Throughouly enjoyable and has lots of cool science.
 A total page turner.

+- **Metamorphosis** by Franz Kafka.
+A masterpiece.
+Amazing how relatable it was despite of being a rather strange work of fiction.

+- **White Nights** by Freydor Dostoevsky.
+A rather poetic novella about solitude.
+Good read.

 - **1984** by George Orwell.
 A classic.
 Only recently got the time to read it.
 Thought provoking.
 The author was born in Bihar btw.

 - **Design as Art** by Bruno Murari.
 Has some nice illustrations.
 Talks about why design should be both functional and beautiful.
 Oddball book I picked up because I thought I was good at sketching.
 I am not.